qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 feedback.
 We also want to thank Christian Huitema for his draft about multipath requirements to identify critical elements about the multipath feature.
 Mohamed Boucadair provided lot of useful inputs on the second version of this document.
-Maxime Piraux helped us to improve the third version of this draft.
+Maxime Piraux and Florentin Rochet helped us to improve the last versions of this draft.

 --- back